UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

 Add this to the appropriate section of <http://www.uppmax.uu.se/support/user-guides/r_packages-module-guide/>

-We do not need to write-protect this module any longer, as its contents are provided through `R_LIBS_SITE`, which is not used as a possible location for user installations.
+We always need to write-protect this module, as well as the corresponding R module.

 Note about the mf file